Black gram nutrition: glycemic index, calories and diets

-Black gram is a relatively low-fat food, containing less than a gram of mostly healthy fats in a serving.
+Black gram is a relatively low-fat food containing less than a gram of primarily healthy fats in a serving.

-However, black gram is a high-calorie food with around 119 calories per average full serving and should not be used during a low-calorie diet.
+However, black gram is a high-calorie food with around 119 calories per average whole serving and should not be used during a low-calorie diet.

 Black gram has been studied to suppress inflammatory processes and inhibit swelling in experimental animals (16).

 However, studies are inconclusive about the anti-inflammatory qualities of the black gram, and some research advises avoiding these beans on an anti-inflammatory diet (20).

 |BRAT||As lentils are high in fiber, and black gram is hard to digest.
 Avoid these foods during diarrhea and on the BRAT diet (24).|

 There are many ways to cook urad beans.
 Most commonly, these beans are soaked, rinsed, boiled for 30 to 45 minutes, and consumed whole.